-SECO - Spare parts for MAN B&W, Himsen, MaK and Wärtsilä power plant and marine diesel engines
+SECO - Spare parts suitable for MAN B&W, Himsen, MaK and Wärtsilä power plant and marine diesel engines

 Experience report – Reduction of spare part costs through the use of our WearResist® piston crowns for MAN B&W marine diesel engines of the series MAN 27/38, MAN 32/40 and MAN 48/60

-Now the expert sees a piston pin bore in which the cutting tool apparently resigned during the finishing process.
+Here, the qualified observer now sees a piston pin bore in which the cutting tool apparently resigned during the finishing process.
 Massive and non overlookable chatter marks over the entire visible surface of the bore.
 By drifting the sarcasm a little further at this point, we could highlight one of the advantages of this high-quality “Alibaba-piston”: This piston does not need locking rings to keep the piston pin in position.
 Once lammed into the pin bore, the piston pin is fixed for eternity.
-In other words: unuseable trash.
+In other words: trash.

 But precisely this patience and foresight a customer should have when buying piston crowns.
 Only after a couple of years in engine operation our customers will get the conformation of what we have promised at the beginning: